As described in the System Requirements page, make sure to install a compatible version of the Java runtime.

-Download the Keeper SSO Connect application from the Admin Console and stage the executable on the server.
+Download the Keeper SSO Connect application from the Admin Console > Provisioning Screen and store the executable on the target server.

-.jks) and your IDP's SAML XML metadata file.
+.jks) and your IDP's SAML XML metadata file to the server.

 Upon successful completion of the new installation the app will launch a web browser.
 (We recommend using Google Chrome to perform the initial setup).
 If the configuration web page doesn’t launch you can launch it with the new SSO Connect Icon on the desktop.